PTY: Not A Good Time To Buy This High-Yield CEF (NYSE:PTY)

 At a large premium to NAV and with risk to the downside in corporate bonds here, PTY is not attractive today.

-The PIMCO Corporate & Income Opportunity Fund (PTY) is one of the most popular closed-end funds "CEFs" with retail investors.
+The PIMCO Corporate & Income Opportunity Fund (NYSE:PTY) is one of the most popular closed-end funds "CEFs" with retail investors.
 And it's not hard to see why.
 PTY pays a monthly dividend at a current 9% yield.

 And its historical performance has been strong, even though results have trailed off over the past three years.
-It has barely beaten long-dated un-levered treasury bonds (TLT) since 2018, and with way more volatility to boot:
+It has barely beaten long-dated unlevered treasury bonds (TLT) since 2018, and with way more volatility to boot:

 That said, PTY has beaten the S&P 500 and government bonds in total returns if you zoom out farther.
 That's an impressive accomplishment for a fixed income product, even acknowledging the high degree of leverage the fund uses to achieve those returns.
-Throw in the monthly dividend, and it's not hard to see the appeal of the product.
-So why isn't it a good buy now?
+Throw in the monthly dividend and it's not hard to see the appeal of the product.
+So, why isn't it a good buy now?

 Past Returns Are Unlikely To Be Repeated

 First things first, it will be difficult for PTY to repeat its past successes simply because of where interest rates are.
 You can make a lot of money owning bonds that yield, say, 9% as they trade down to 6%.
 You get a fat starting yield and bond price appreciation.
 As interest rates get closer and closer to zero, however, the ability to make capital gains in bonds declines.
-And, of course, the coupons on the new paper you buy for the fund also decreases.
+And, of course, the coupons on the new paper you buy for the fund also decrease.
 PTY should still be able to grow NAV in the future, but it will likely be at a slower rate than in the past.
 Given that PTY's average coupon is down to 4.16%, lower interest rates are really starting to affect the fund's future potential.

 Furthermore, we can see the impact of falling interest rates by comparing a straight-up levered treasury bond fund (TMF) against PTY.
 You might wonder why I'd use a levered ETF for the comparison?
 The reason is that PTY itself is 174% long at the moment: